 Rules in Progress

-The rules writing process is open to the public.
-The public is welcome to take part in helping us write rules.
+The rule writing process is open to you as the public.
+You are welcome to take part in helping us write rules.
 Rules are also known as regulations, Washington Administrative Code, or WAC.
 The rule-making process includes public notices and workshops, and usually a public hearing before a rule becomes final.

 To receive updates about rule making and other topics related to nursing home administrators, subscribe for updates at the bottom of the page.

 Newly Adopted Rules

 Rules Changes for Application, Administrator-in-Training, License Reactivation, Health Equity Continuing Education, and Temporary Practice Permit and New Rules for Retired Active Status License

 The Board of Nursing Home Administrators has recently passed rules that are effective on February 23, 2024.
 These rules include the following: